 The Islamic State of Iraq and al-Sham (ISIS) has officially entered Egypt.
 On November 10, Ansar Beit al-Maqdis, a militant movement that operates out of the northern Sinai Peninsula, pledged allegiance to ISIS and its leader, Abu Bakr al-Baghdadi.
 The group, which emerged after the 2011 uprising that overthrew Egyptian President Hosni Mubarak, has already established itself as a formidable player in its own right.
 In recent months, it has staged devastating attacks on Egypt’s police forces and claimed responsibility for a series of suicide attacks on military facilities in Cairo and the Sinai Peninsula.

 The announcement was not a complete surprise, however, coming just weeks after Egyptian President Abel Fattah al-Sisi declared a state of emergency in the Sinai Peninsula and launched a bloody offensive against the group, which required an evacuation of Rafah that displaced approximately 10,000 people.
 Moreover, Ansar Beit al-Maqdis and ISIS are natural partners: They share not only a radical ideology but also barbaric tactics.
 Last August, Ansar Beit al-Maqdis decapitated four local men in northern Sinai after accusing them of being informants for Israel.
 But the decision to join ISIS marks the end of a bitter dispute within the militant movement’s rank-and-file over whether to join the global group.
 The split concerned two interlinked issues.
 The first was whether Ansar Beit al-Maqdis should join a global network or continue to operate independently.
 Some of the group’s leaders argued—and failed to convince their peers—that focusing solely on Egypt would secure local support.
-The
+The second was the choice between joining al Qaeda and ISIS.
+Whereas the group’s veterans generally preferred the former, younger members pressed to join the latter.

 - Full website and iPad access